A nervous system reset for safety, calm, and connection

 If following instructions is difficult for you, SSP should only be done in live 1:1 sessions.

 SSP is not a one-size-fits-all tool.
 For some, it’s life-changing.
 For others, it needs to be carefully adapted or paired with medical supervision.
 At Mindful Mage Counselling, we’ll always screen first and adjust the protocol to fit your nervous system safely.
+Your nervous system doesn’t need to stay stuck in fight, flight, or freeze.
+SSP offers a way to help your body feel safer, more regulated, and more open to connection.

 ๐ Book Your Free 20-Minute Consult